commonsharp/SurvivalProject-Server/README.md

 * The guild rank of new players in the room is '?' instead of being the true rank.

 # 02/04/2017
 * Started working on skills.
+Added a list of skillID to string in the Info directory.
 * You can now fuse cards.
 Level up fusion is working perfectly (you also lose code/elements).
 Skill fusion is partially working.
 You lose the right amount of code/elements but you're not getting any skill at the moment.

 # 01/04/2017